Skip to content

 module add g03

-# test if scratch directory is set
+# test if the scratch directory is set

 # if scratch directory is not set, issue error message and exit